miniconnect/holodb/README.md

             valuesResource: 'my-car-brands.txt'
 ```

-If you don't already have a value list, you can retrieve existing data from several sources,
+You can also retrieve existing data from several sources,
 for example [WikiData](https://www.wikidata.org/),
 [JSONPlaceholder](https://jsonplaceholder.typicode.com/)
 or [Kaggle](https://www.kaggle.com/).